London County Council Tramways No. 106

 Like the rest of its class, No. 106 was subjected to a number of modifications in the years following its introduction.
 One of the earliest – on the orders of the Metropolitan police – involved the replacement of the original type of staircase, known as ‘reversed’ stairs, with a type known as a ‘direct’ staircase.
 One of the problems with the original design (which can still be seen on Leicester 76) is that the staircase almost completely obscured the driver’s nearside rearward vision, which made it very difficult to see anything that might be approaching from behind on that side.

-Shortly afterwards the entire class of trams was fully enclosed by equipping them with top decks with covers.
+Shortly afterwards the entire class of trams was fully enclosed by equipping the top decks with covers.
 This left only the driver to be exposed to the elements on the still-open vestibules.
 Even with these modifications, the trams still had a number of shortcomings as they were too small to handle large London crowds, which meant that they tended to be confined to quieter routes.
 They also suffered from various structural weaknesses.

 Consequently, a number of the class were sold off in 1917-18 to a variety of other operators that were experiencing war-time tramcar shortages (some going to Bexley, while others went as far afield as Newport, Sheffield, Rotherham and Southampton).
 The remainder were largely relegated to peak-hour services only and the last of the class ran in 1925.